alelievr/Modern-Rendering-Introduction/Rasterization.md

 Name | Description
 --- | ---
-Depth Enabled | TODO
+Depth Enabled | Specifies whether the depth test is enabled or not, if disabled, the depth test will always pass.
-Comparison Function |
+Comparison Function | The function used to compare the fragment depth and the depth buffer value.
-Depth Write |
+Depth Write | Specifies whether the fragment should write it's depth value if the depth test passes.

 > Note that the depth values inside the depth textures are stored normalized (between 0 to 1 in DirectX, Metal and Vulkan and from 1 to -1 in OpenGL).
 This means that you need conversion functions using the projection matrix parameters to recover the actual depth of the pixel.